AdvizrInc/advizr-fe-coding-challenge/README.md

 We always love seeing what candidates can do!
 If you're a CSS ninja, please show us!
-Adding any additional features you think would help demonstrate your abilities, please feel free.
+Adding any additional features you think would help demonstrate your abilities is always welcome, so please feel free.
 In particular, these areas are of interest to us:

  **Design chops**